zapproject/pythia/README.md

 fetchTimeout                - timeout for requesting data from an API

-useGPU                      - turn GPU usage on or off (DEFAULT, PLEASE DO NOT UNSET)

 requestDataInterval         - min frequency at which to request data at (in seconds, default 30)

 gasMultiplier               - Multiplies the submitted gasPrice